NASA RockSatX

 RockSatX poses especially rigorous challenges for students as experiments are exposed to the harsh conditions of spaceflight.
 Student proposals begin in the fall when collegiate teams pitch their ideas to the NASA selection committee.
 Over the course of multiple rounds of feedback and review, final proposals are judged for viability and qualifying teams are selected for spots on the NASA rocket.
 This leads to fabrication and testing in the spring and an ultimate launch in the summer from NASA Wallops Flight Facility in Virginia.

-2025 marks College of the Canyons’ first attempt at engineering a full-size payload (experiment) for the NASA Wallops’ RockSat-X program.
+2026 marks College of the Canyons’ return to engineering a half-sized payload (experiment) for the NASA Wallops’ RockSat program.

 Student Leads